 About

-Glacial Hauntologies is an interdisciplinary collaboration between early-career scientists from the International Thwaites Glacier Consortium (ITGC) - Elizbeth Case and Andrew Hoffman - and two New England-based environmental artists - Hannah Mode and Tyler Rai
+Glacial Hauntologies is an intra-disciplinary collaboration between glaciologists Elizbeth Case and Andrew Hoffman and environmental artists Hannah Perrine Mode and Tyler Rai

 Working across print, sound, textile, movement, and math, our work confronts male-dominated, colonial histories of Antarctic research by centering expansive, embodied, collaborative practices that create alternative relationships to, histories of, and ways of doing research about glacial change.
 This work includes recordings of dripping meltwater overlayed with sonified seismic data, large-scale, sewn cyanotype fabric collages, zines of body outlines for recording deep field experiences, and other multimedia work.